MacoskoLab/Macosko-Pipelines/tools/disco/FAQ.md

 ---

+Q: Can I back up a container?

+Option 1:

+---

 Q: Can I change port bindings or volume mounts after creating the container?

 A: No. You need to create a new container